Tesla Roadster (second generation): Performance

+In February 2024, Musk stated on X that the new design goal for the production Roadster included an acceleration of 0–60 mph in less than one second, without specifying if the "SpaceX package" would be an option or not.

 Analysis

-Research completed by Bloomberg L.P. indicates that the estimate as to the range per charge is optimistic, based on comments from Salim Morsy, the electric vehicle analyst at Bloomberg New Energy Finance.
+Research completed in 2017 by Bloomberg L.P. indicates that the estimate as to the range per charge is optimistic, based on comments from Salim Morsy, the electric vehicle analyst at Bloomberg New Energy Finance.
 In an article titled Tesla's Newest Promises Break the Laws of Batteries, Morsy indicated that the claimed battery capacity would require batteries that would be too large for the Roadster's small frame.
 "I don't think the car you saw last week had the full 200 kilowatt hours in it.
 I don't think it's physically possible to do that right now."
-Morsy's analysis directly contradicts Musk, who stated "this is what we are achieving in the prototype".
+Morsy's analysis directly contradicts Musk, who had stated earlier in the year "this is what we are achieving in the prototype".

 Venkat Viswanathan, a mechanical engineering professor at Carnegie Mellon University, told Jalopnik that the 1.9 second figure for 0–60 mph seemed reasonable given the estimated battery weight of 833 kg.
 He added that the feasibility of the acceleration claim assumed suitable tires would be available for the required traction.

+In media

-Series 4, episode 12 of Jay Leno's Garage broadcast on August 23, 2018 featured Jay Leno inside the Tesla Roadster prototype along with its designer Franz von Holzhausen.
+On series 4, episode 12 of Jay Leno's Garage, broadcast on August 23, 2018, Jay Leno rode in the Tesla Roadster prototype along with its designer Franz von Holzhausen.